-ICONS AND INDICATORS When lit, seat belt not buckled with vehicle immobilized.
+ICONS AND INDICATORS When lit, seat belt not buckled with vehicle immobilized or seat connector disconnected.
 Flashing when vehicle is moving.
 B When lit, indicates that a maintenance is required.
 See your authorized Can-Am dealer or person of your own choosing for the maintenance.
-Track kit active (If equipped) Z Z Traction Control icon Turn on: When the HDC is activated or when there is a malfunction of the ABS module Blink: when the TCS, HDC, BTC or DTC is doing an intervention. Œ Indicates that the Traction Control system is deactivated.
+Track kit active (If equipped) Traction Control icon Turn on: When the HDC is activated or when there is a malfunction of the ABS module Blink: when the TCS, HDC, BTC or DTC is doing an intervention. (je S) Indicates that the Traction Control system is deactivated.
 The system does not reduce engine power but reduces driving stability.
-It is therefore necessary to drive with appropriate caution. (m) When lit, Denotes Speed Limiter mode is set.
+It is therefore necessary to drive with appropriate caution.
+(M) When lit, Denotes Speed Limiter mode is set.
 Blink when accelerator pedal is pressed more than 95%